laxman-gupta1006/tictactoe/README.md

 --> Link https://tictactoe-2b2c0.web.app/

-A simple two player tic-tac-toe game with react.
+A project covering all the basic concept of react.